Tykunal/chatbotGenNext/readme.md

 - **Authentication**: Allowing users to SignUp/ Login and update the details in backend.
 - **Ticket Management**: Automatically generates and assigns tickets for issues that cannot be resolved by the chatbot.
 - **Backend Integration**: Updates user information in the backend system.
+- **Admin Portal**: Provides a admin page with all tickets generated with the ability to edit and delete them.

 ---